The reality of human trafficking is hard to wrap our minds around for two reasons:

 First, we aren’t exposed enough to the horror and the reality of the lives of slaves.
 We can’t empathize or understand what they go through because we are often ignorant of it entirely.
 Second, the scale of trafficking is so extremely large, that it can be easy to mark off as too big of a problem for us to do anything about.
 The most recent consensus is that more than 40 million people live in slavery around the world today.
 That is more slaves in the world than ever before.
 Much of the slavery is consolidated in Asia and Africa.
 But if the slaves were equally distributed across humanity around the globe, that means approximately 1 in every 200 people would be a slave!

 This is staggering, but this is true.
-We believe human trafficking is the greatest injustice of our time.
+We believe human trafficking is one of the greatest injustices of our time.
 And we are committed to helping end it.

 We must understand that in many parts of the world, there is a hierarchy of human value.
 These different systems around the world (i.e. caste systems in Asia) have various ways of determining who is valuable and who is not in society.
 Selling someone becomes a viable financial opportunity for an individual who has grown up in a society that doesn’t value that particular type of person.
 It's also difficult for most of us to comprehend that in many trafficking situations there is a desperation of poverty that makes millions of people more vulnerable to these types of deception.